contagon/handbook/handbook/10-aaronic-priesthood.md

 ### 10.4.3 Quorum Presidency Meeting

 Aaronic Priesthood quorum presidencies meet regularly.
 The quorum president conducts these meetings.
-At least two adults attend﻿—a member of the bishopric, an adviser, or a specialist.
+At least two adults attend—a member of the bishopric, an adviser, or a specialist.
 During these meetings, leaders counsel together and seek revelation about the Lord’s will for their quorum.
 The agenda could include discussion of the following items:

 * Accomplishing the work of salvation and exaltation
 * Serving quorum members, with special attention to supporting new members and rescuing less-active members